spiritualaman/spiritualaman-ai/README.md

 # SpiritualAman AI

-A Streamlit app for Ayurvedic suggestions and spiritual mantras.
+A clean Streamlit app for Ayurvedic and Spiritual suggestions.